Yeaseen/security_courseworks/adv_OS/KerFuzz/README.md

 # KerFuzz: A Virtualized Environment for Kernel Fuzzing

 KerFuzz is a setup designed for fuzzing the Linux kernel using tools like QEMU and syzkaller.
 This document outlines the steps to prepare, configure, and build a Linux kernel tailored for fuzzing.
-For obvious reason, the kernel, syzkaller and the necessary are not uploaded on github.

 ---